-The Group's core business is strictly regulated by law in the markets where Kambi and its clients operate.
-Accordingly, political decisions, court rulings or changes in laws in the countries where Kambi or its operators have licences or commercial interests could have a material adverse effect on Kambi's business and operations.
-Regulatory changes can also have a positive impact, enabling us to access a market which becomes regulated or re-regulated.
+The Group's core business is strictly regulated by law in the markets where Kambi and our clients operate.
+Accordingly, political decisions, court rulings or changes in laws in the countries where Kambi or our operators have licences or commercial interests could have a material adverse effect on our business and operations.
+Regulatory changes can also have a positive impact, such as enabling us to access a market that becomes regulated or re-regulated.